LME faulted for warehouse review, now faces legal bind

-LONDON/NEW YORK, March 28 (Reuters) - A court ruling has faulted the London Metal Exchange for failing to consult users on alternative ways to reduce vexing logjams in its warehousing network, the backbone of the world’s biggest market for copper and aluminum.
+LONDON/NEW YORK (Reuters) - A court ruling has faulted the London Metal Exchange for failing to consult users on alternative ways to reduce vexing logjams in its warehousing network, the backbone of the world’s biggest market for copper and aluminum.

 The remedy: Reconsider an option the LME has long believed is illegal.